The joint numerical range of three hermitian $4\times 4$ matrices: Examples

-dimensional reducing subspace.
+By Theorem~\ref{thm:3segments}, the joint numerical range in this class has two corner points and therefore the matrices admit a common two-dimensional reducing subspace.
 The joint numerical range is necessarily the convex hull of two points and a, possibly degenerated, ellipsoid $E$, similarly as in Example~\hyperref[ex-10]{E10}.
-The ellipsoid $E$ cannot intersect the segment between the corners and cannot be enclosed in a plane containing one of them (the latter would lead to class no.~10 or no.~14). \end{ourexample} \begin{ourexample}[14] Four triangular faces: $a_3=4$ and $a_0=a_1=a_2=0$\\ \eblock{Exemplary matrices:
+The ellipsoid $E$ cannot intersect the segment between the corners and cannot be enclosed in a plane containing one of them (the latter would lead to class no.~10 or no.~14). \end{ourexample} \begin{ourexample}[14] Four triangular faces: $a_3=4$ and $a_0=a_1=a_2=0$\\ Exemplary matrices:

-\quad The case $a_3=4$ is attained solely in case of the joint numerical range being a tetrahedron.
-For every tetrahedral joint numerical range, there exists an orthonormal basis simultaneously diagonalizing all three matrices.} \parbox[t]{4cm}{ 0pt } \end{ourexample}
+The case $a_3=4$ is attained solely in case of the joint numerical range being a tetrahedron.
+For every tetrahedral joint numerical range, there exists an orthonormal basis simultaneously diagonalizing all three matrices. \end{ourexample}